-In areas of the CP site containing loose artificial fill with a greater risk of liquefaction settlement during a major earthquake, a range of ground-improvement techniques could be used to densify the fill and reduce seismically induced settlement risk, including but not limited to deep dynamic compaction (DDC),11 drilled displacement columns, vibro-compaction, vibro-densification, deep soil mixing (DSM), stone columns, and grout columns.
-The use of DDC is identified as a potential solution to address seismically induced ground failure related to liquefaction, and/or settlement in MM GE-5a of the 2010 FEIR.12 In addition, the use of DDC at HPS2 for the 2019 Modified Project Variant was evaluated in Addendum 5.
+In areas of the CP site containing loose artificial fill with a greater risk of liquefaction and settlement, a range of ground-improvement techniques could be used to densify the fill and reduce seismically induced settlement risk, including but not limited to deep dynamic compaction (DDC),11 drilled displacement columns, vibro-compaction, vibro-densification, deep soil mixing (DSM), stone columns, and grout columns.
+The use of DDC is identified as a potential solution to address seismically induced ground failure related to liquefaction, lateral spreading, and/or settlement in MM GE-5a of the 2010 FEIR.12 In addition, the use of DDC at HPS2 for the 2018 Modified Project Variant was evaluated in Addendum 5.